 Over 100,000 UK working-age adults are diagnosed with cancer every year, creating major disruption for businesses.
 Typically, the sooner cancer is diagnosed and treated, the better the outcome.
-Our early cancer screenings check for signs and symptoms of bowel, lung, prostate, testicular, breast and cervical cancers.
+Our early cancer screenings check for signs and symptoms of bowel, prostate, testicular, breast and cervical cancers.
 Based on an employee’s medical and family history, we’ll recommend regular screenings for high risk cancers.

 of new cancer diagnoses by 2025 will be in working-age people.

 of people diagnosed with cancer had to give up work or change their roles due to a cancer diagnosis.

 people diagnosed with lung cancer at the latest stage survive for a year or more, but an early diagnosis can increase survival to 9 in 10.